Why Do Outdoor Cats Live Shorter [Answered]

 Reasons outdoor cats live shorter

-Here are the reasons outdoor cats live shorter than indoor cats:
+In my opinion as a long-time cat owner, here are the reasons outdoor cats live shorter than indoor cats:

 1. Outdoor Cats Do Not Get Any Medical Check-ups